Sunburn and sun poisoning facts

 radiation from the sun.

-Most sunburns are mild and can be treated with home remedies such as
+- Most sunburns are mild and can provide relief and be treated home remedies such as

-or lotions, OTC pain relievers such as Tylenol or others, and moisturizing
+- using OTC pain relievers such as Tylenol or others, and

 melanoma, basal cell carcinoma, squamous cell carcinoma).

-Persons with certain pigment disorders and individuals with fair skin
+- Persons with certain pigment disorders (albinism, lupus, porphyrias, vitiligo, and xeroderma pigmentosum) and individuals with fair skin

 are at most risk of sunburn.